-In the UK, the coalition government also pushed hard into pro-founder programmes.
+The collapse of the global banking system had led to layoffs across the financial and technology sectors.
+But from the ashes of the crash, a new breed of business rose […] The financial crisis produced a generation of financial professionals with an appetite for new ventures.
+Many had seen promising young careers dashed on the rocks, and now wanted to work for themselves, in some cases hoping to fix a system that had proved broken […] In the UK, the coalition government pushed hard into pro-founder programmes.
 “The cult of the entrepreneur was starting to take hold,” says Matt Smith, founder of the Centre for Entrepreneurs.
 Government moves included offering tax breaks to founders, while a generation of angel investors, many of whom had themselves benefited from the first dotcom boom, were starting to pick out their next bets, and pumped cash into the start-up scene.

 Read the full article here